-- 13. A complaint cannot be considered under the CDRS if: - (a) It relates to a firm that we have not authorised; - (b) It is from a professional or business customer which has more than 20 employees; - (c) It does not relate to a person as defined in rule 8 of the CDRS rules; - (d) It is a contractual or commercial dispute not connected with the authorised firm's regulated activities; or - (e) It is vexatious, frivolous or without merit.
+- 13. A complaint cannot be considered under the CDRS if: - (a) It relates to a firm that we have not authorised; - (b) It is from a professional or business customer which has more than 20 employees; - (c) It does not relate to a person as defined in rule 8 of the CDRS rules; - (d) It is a contractual or commercial dispute not connected with the authorised firm's regulated activities; - (e) It is vexatious, frivolous or without merit; or - (f) The compensation sought exceeds QAR 400,000.